dev7355608/vision-5e/README.md

 - **Hearing**
   - Detects all creatures that do not have the _inaudible_ status effect and are not behind a sound-blocking walls.
 If the token is deafened, it cannot hear anything of course.
 - **See Invisibility**
-  - _Note: The ethereal plane part of See Invisibility hasn't been implemented._
+  - Allows detection of invisible and ethereal creatures.
 - **Tremorsense**
   - Detects all creatures that do not have the _flying_ status effect.
   - Is unable to detect anything while the creature itself is flying.
   - _Note: Tremorsense works differently compared to core's Feel Tremor, which detects all creatures that are not above 0 elevation._
 - **Truesight**
   - _Note: You need the [Limits](https://github.com/dev7355608/limits) module for magical darkness._
-  - _Note: The shapechanger and ethereal plane parts of Truesight haven't been implemented._
+  - _Note: The original form of a shapechanger is not revealed nor highlighted with a special effect._

 _Basic Sight_ no longer detects creatures that are illuminate by light sources, which is now handled by the _Light Perception_ detection mode.
 Light perception being a separate detection modes allows you to configure the range of light perception. _Basic Sight_ is renamed to _Darkvision_.